limyang51/Calculator/README.md

 # Calculator
 AIESEC Internship Task

-To run the calculator double click Calculator.jar
+To run the calculator download Calculator.jar then double click it.

 If error message occured please run from the command line